 Our website uses cookies so we can analyse our site usage and give you the best experience.
 Click "Accept" if you’re happy with this, or click "More" for information about cookies on our site, how to opt out, and how to disable cookies altogether.

 You can search for case notes either by using the date filter below, or by using the free text search on our website.
 The free text search box displays in the top right hand corner of your desktop window.
-For mobile devices, you can access the free text search box from the menu icon (the 3 horizontal lines) on the top right corner of your device screen.
+For mobile devices, you can access the free text search box from the menu icon (the three horizontal lines) on the top right corner of your device screen.

 A customer purchased travel related services from a company.
 The company sent him an email with an insecure link to his booking details on its website.